Concentration Phenomenon of Semiclassical States to Reaction-Diffusion Systems: Introduction

-Our result provides a characterization of concentration phenomenon of chemicals.
-It reveals that chemicals concentrate around the local minimum points of the spatial distribution of chemical potential for small diffusion coefficients .
+The result provides a characterization of concentration phenomenon of chemicals.
+It reveals that chemicals concentrate around the local minimum points of the spatial distribution of chemical potential for small diffusion coefficients.

-As we mentioned before, in \cite{DX}, the authors also investigated the concentration of ground states to \eqref{system} as $\eps \to 0^+$.
-We now highlight a few distinctions between our survey.
-Firstly, we consider the problem under the assumptions $(V_1)$-$(V_2)$, instead of under the following ones formulated in \cite{DX}, \begin{enumerate} \item [($\tilde{V}_1$)] $V$ is locally H\"older continuous and $\|V\|_{\infty}<1$; \item [($\tilde{V}_2$)] there exists a bounded domain $\Lambda \subset \R^N$ such that

-\end{enumerate} One can see that, in our situation, there does not exist the associated autonomous systems connecting with the assumption $(\tilde{V}_2)$, which play an important role in the discussion of \cite{DX}.
-As a consequence, the crucial ingredients developed in \cite{DX} cannot be adapted to our problem.
-For this reason, in our paper, some new arguments are proposed in order to discuss the existence and exponential decay of ground states to \eqref{system}.
-We emphasise that our arguments are not dependent on autonomous systems, which are applicable to more general problems.
-Secondly, the Ambrosetti-Rabinowitz condition is not required in our setting.
-This makes more hard to prove the boundedness of the associated sequences.
-Thirdly, a stronger result, i.e. the exponential decay of ground states, is derived.